Tris(2-aminoethyl)amine

 Tris(2-aminoethyl)amine is the organic compound with the formula N(CH2CH2NH2)3.
 This colourless liquid is soluble in water and is highly basic, consisting of a tertiary amine center and three pendant primary amine groups.
-Abbreviated tren or TREN it is a crosslinking agent in the synthesis of polyimine networks and a tripodal ligand in coordination chemistry.
+Tris(2-aminoethyl)amine is commonly abbreviated as tren or TREN.
+It is used a crosslinking agent in the synthesis of polyimine networks and a tripodal ligand in coordination chemistry.

+Supramolecular and polymer derivatives

+Tris(2-aminoethyl)amine has been used to prepare molecular capsules and related supramolecular structures.

+Metal complexes

 Tren is a C3-symmetric, tetradentate chelating ligand that forms stable complexes with transition metals, especially those in the 2+ and 3+ oxidation states.
 Tren complexes exist with relatively few isomers, reflecting the constrained connectivity of this tetramine.
 Thus, only a single achiral stereoisomer exists for [Co(tren)X2]+, where X is halide or pseudohalide.
 In contrast, for [Co(trien)X2]+ five diastereomers are possible, four of which are chiral.
 In a few cases, tren serves as a tridentate ligand with one of the primary amine groups non-coordinated.
 Tren is a common impurity in the more common triethylenetetramine ("trien").
 As a trifunctional amine, tren forms a triisocyanate when derivatized with COCl2.

-It condenses with aldehydes to give imines.
+TREN is known to react fast in the presence of (aromatic) aldehydes to form an imine.
+During this process, water is formed, making it a condensation reaction.
+Due to this fast and efficient reaction, TREN is commonly used in the preparation of polyimines.